Esri/pubnub-geofencing/README.md

 ### 3. PubNub Function
 1. Create a new PubNub Function with the contents of the [location-geofencing.js](location-geofencing.js) file.

 2. Update the `usersURL` and the `geofencesURL` consts with the URLs noted in Step 1.
+Be sure not to include any URL parameters.
+The URLs should end in `/0` or `/1` for the samples provided.

 3. Update the `clientID` and `clientSecret` consts with the **App ID** and **App Secret** noted in Step 2.

 That's it.
 You can now Start your PubNub Function and begin using it.

+## Editing Geofences
+There is no specific tool provided with this sample to edit the geofences, however you can use the ArcGIS Online Map Viewer to create, edit and delete geofences.

+To do this, navigate to the Portal Item page created when the service was published in Step 1.3, expand the drop down `Open in Map Viewer` and pick `Add layer to new map with full editing control`.
+For instructions on how to edit the data, see [here](http://doc.arcgis.com/en/arcgis-online/create-maps/edit-features.htm).

 ## Customization